-- Ensure the Analysis 1 (Structural) analysis is selected, then enter a loadcase name of Structural stage 1 and click OK - Select Structural stage 1 using the right-hand mouse button and from the Controls menu select the Nonlinear and Transient option. - On the Nonlinear & Transient dialog select the Nonlinear option and leave the incrementation type as Manual - Select the Time domain option.
+- Analysis Loadcase - Ensure the Analysis 1 (Structural) analysis is selected, and then by over-typing the supplied name enter a loadcase name of Structural stage 1 and click OK - Select Structural stage 1 using the right-hand mouse button and from the Controls menu select the Nonlinear and Transient option. - On the Nonlinear & Transient dialog select the Nonlinear option and leave the incrementation type as Manual - Select the Time domain option.
 Choose a Viscous time domain from the dropdown list.
-Enter the Initial time step as 0.05, the Total response time as 10, and set the Max time steps or increments to 100 - Select the Advanced button, and on the Advanced Time Step Parameters dialog set the Time step increment restriction factor to 1.5, the Minimum time step to 0.05 and the Maximum time step to 0.5 This will allow the time step to increase from its initial value of 0.05 up to the maximum value of 0.5 and thus reduce the number of increments required. - Click OK to close the Advanced Time Step Parameters dialog and return to the Nonlinear & Transient dialog.
+Enter the Initial time step to be 0.05, the Total response time to 10, and set the Max time steps or increments to 100 - Select the Advanced button, and on the Advanced Time Step Parameters dialog set the Time step increment restriction factor to 1.5, the Minimum time step to 0.05 and the Maximum time step to 0.5 This will allow the time step to increase from its initial value of 0.05 up to the maximum value of 0.5 and thus reduce the number of increments required. - Click OK to close the Advanced Time Step Parameters dialog and return to the Nonlinear & Transient dialog. - On the Nonlinear & Transient dialog press the Coupling button and on the Coupling Data dialog change both the 'Time between coupled reads' to 0.05, and the 'Time between coupled writes' to 0.05, and click OK. - Back on the Nonlinear and Transient dialog click OK to return to the view window.